Classifying spaces of finite groups of tame representation type: Groups with dihedral Sylow -subgroups Groups with dihedral Sylow 2-subgroups

 We shall deal with Cases~\ref{case:D1} and \ref{case:D2} in turn.
 Case~\ref{case:D1} is the most interesting, because this is the case where $G$ has no subgroup of index two, so $\Omega BG\twohat$ is connected.
 Case~\ref{case:D2} is computationally quite similar, but $\Omega BG\twohat$ has two connected components, and so we give the details anyway for completeness.
-Case~\ref{case:D3} is easy because $\Omega BG \twohat$ is homotopy equivalent to $\D$.
+Case~\ref{case:D3} has already been dealt with in Sections~\ref{se:dihedral}--\ref{se:HH*kD}, because $\Omega BG \twohat$ is homotopy equivalent to $\D$.
 Nonetheless, the Eilenberg--Moore spectral sequence has an interesting differential in this case, as we saw in Section~\ref{se:OmegaBDtwohat}.

 We end this section with a table of the various cases of algebras of dihedral type in characteristic two, in Erdmann's classification.